Montréal’s award-winning bars

 Coldroom

-The Coldroom hides behind an anonymous black metal door in Old Montréal.
-Follow the house rules listed on its website and you’re guaranteed a good time.
-The space is classy and counts some classic Old Montréal elements such as grey stone walls and low wood ceiling beams.
-The cocktail menu is inventive and holds a selection of seasonal drinks as well as the Coldroom crew’s riff on the classics.
-This bar is shrouded in mystery, including an absence of address anywhere online, but #followtheduck on its social media channels and you may just find it.
+The Coldroom is located in a 1877 cold room storage nestled behind an anonymous black metal door in Old Montréal.
+This speakeasy’s decor is classy and counts some classic Old Montréal elements such as grey stone walls and low wood ceiling beams.
+The cocktail menu is inventive and holds a selection of seasonal drinks as well as The Coldroom crew’s riff on the classics.
+This award-winning bar is shrouded in mystery, including the absence of an exact address anywhere online, but #followtheduck on its social media channels and you may just find it.

 Website